-Do you know how to focus on yourself?
-Do you do so during your morning meditation?
+Do you know how to focus on your goals?
+Do you focus on yourself during your morning meditation?
 Before bed, when you’re winding down?

 If you want to accomplish your specific goals, it has to be constant.
 You have to put yourself first, even when it involves saying no to others.

-At a high level, focusing on yourself is about paying attention: What do you truly want?
+At a high level, focusing on your goals is about paying attention: What do you truly want?
 What’s standing between you and your best, happiest, goal-conquering self?

 Focusing on Yourself Isn’t Selfish

 Just like everyone else on this planet, you deserve to get what you want out of life.
 You may already be wondering how to focus on myself.
 That doesn’t mean you’re a selfish person; it simply means you’re the one who has to work for it.

 Say your goal in life is to be an amazing parent.
 To do that, you can’t take care of your kids 24/7.
 Although you’re going to have to spend time cleaning up after them sometimes, you can’t support them without a stable career.
 You can’t teach them to manage their mental health if you don’t take care of your own.

 Before you can give others your best, you have to sort out your own priorities and learn to tell yourself, “Focusing on myself is important.”
 And again, it has to be constant: Your goals might change, and that’s OK as it’s part of focusing on what you really want.
 What isn’t OK is focusing on others at the expense of yourself.

-How to Focus on Yourself and Get What You Want in Life
+How to Focus on Your Goals (And Yourself) to Get What You Want